vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/prepare_oim.rst

-Step 5:  Prepare the Omnia Infrastructure Manager
+Step 5:  Prepare the OIM
 ========================================================

 The ``prepare_oim.yml`` playbook is used to prepare the Omnia Infrastructure Manager (OIM).
 The playbook performs the following on the OIM: